liyone/distance-based-appointment/README.md

     - [ ] Gather training data
     - [ ] Create designs (figma, AI generated)
     - [ ] Write feature tickets

+# Backend
+- Somehow login locally with your AWS account
+- All you have to do is run `yarn sst dev` in `src/backend`
+  - You may need to register for an account.
+It will deploy an SST stack into your AWS account